ericwood8/TimeEntryServer/README.md

 **Version 1.01** = 12/31/2024 = Threatened with the "Separation of Concerns Authority" :-), everything was switched to repositories and where APIs do not know anything about DbContext.

+   10/6/2025 = Fixed nullability and upgraded the NuGet packages.

 # Time Entry
 The TimeEntry is a .NET Aspire designed to streamline workforce management.
 Its purpose is for employees to be able to: